Animal (soundtrack): Reception

 Umesh Punwani of Koimoi described the soundtrack as a "banger pro-max" album with "songs which will only get more significant after its release.
 It is an accomplished package balanced with romance, drama, and unmatched energy and everything a good set of headphones would only take up a notch".
 He rated four out of five to the album.
 Reviewing two of the songs from the soundtrack, for Film Companion, Lalitha Suhasini, stating for "Hua Main" said that "the song is driven by a clap beat, but the wailing guitar riff is where Pritam’s heart is at.
 The composer is a self-confessed rock buff and the line in the chorus 'Hua Main Ranjhana' is possibly where the song peaks and makes you want to play it all over again."
 She further added "Satranga" has the bittersweetness that provided an instant appeal similar to "Channa Mereya" from Ae Dil Hai Mushkil (2016), but added that "the melodies are so close, they could be missing pieces of the same puzzle".
 For the same website, listing the "best Indian film soundtracks", Sharanya Kumar listed Animal as the album is "packed with evocative songs".

 Trisha Bhattacharya of India Today wrote "the album becomes an integral part of the storytelling process, mirroring the protagonist's journey through love, passion, heartbreak, and revenge.
 Each track is a musical brushstroke, painting the canvas of emotions with precision and finesse."
 Amit Vaidya of Rolling Stone India listed "Saari Duniya Jalaa Denge" and "Satranga" as one among their "Top 30 Hindi Film Songs of 2023".
 "Arjan Vailly" was listed by Sukanya Verma for Rediff.com and Devarsi Ghosh for Scroll.in on their year-ender lists; Ghosh described the song's use in the pre-interval sequence, "touches a high that the rest of Animal and the soundtrack are hard-pressed to capture".

 Within its debut, the soundtrack became the top album globally on Apple Music, with eight of the songs topped the charts upon release.
-Three of its songs "Arjan Vailly", "Satranga" and "Saari Duniya Jalaa Denge" debuted at number 6, 7, 8 on the nationwide Spotify charts, with "Arjan Vailly" debuting globally for the week between 23–26 November.
+Three of its songs "Arjan Vailly", "Satranga" and "Saari Duniya Jalaa Denge" debuted at number 6, 7, 8 on the nationwide Spotify charts, with "Arjan Vailly" debuting globally for the week between 23 and 26 November.